oslabs-beta/indiK8or/README.md

    finally stop the port forwarding of Grafana (shell commands will execute this automatically every time you start the server)

-   NOTE: You do not have to do step 2 if you have previously logged before.
+   NOTE: You do not have to do step 2 if you have previously logged in before.

 4. In your terminal, run this command
     ` npm run dev `